ThomasApplewhite/LexGame/Documentation/Phone/AppSlates/TextMessegeAppSlate/ConversationAppSlate.md

 starting_convo_index: The index of the convo_dict the ConversationAppSlate should started at when told to start for the first time in its lifetime.

+display_startng_index: A bool that controls whether or not the convo_dict aat _starting_convo_index_ should be displayed without creating or waiting for display requirements.

 ### Child Nodes
 BackgroundColorRect: Provides a background and a mouse blocker.